Ibiza wall lizard: Description

 The Ibiza wall lizard grows to a maximum snout-to-vent length of 7 cm but adults are usually a little smaller than this.
 The tail is about twice as long as the body.
 It is robust with a short-head and rounded body with relatively coarse, slightly keeled scales.
 The dorsal surface is usually green but can be grey or brownish.
 There is usually a well-defined pale dorso-lateral stripe and there may be a row of dark spots or a dark line running along the spine.
 The underside is white, cream, grey, orange or pink and the throat, and occasionally the belly, may be blotched with darker colour.

 Distribution and habitat

 The Ibiza wall lizard is native to the islands of Ibiza and Formentera in the Balearic Islands and the neighbouring rocky islets.
-It has been introduced to Muella de Palma (Mallorca), Barcelona where it once was assumed it died out but was 're-discovered' in 2007 (Bruekers, 2007) in the town of Aleria in southern Spain and the island of Gaztelugatxe in northern Spain.
+It has been introduced to Muella de Palma (Mallorca), Barcelona where it once was assumed it died out but was 're-discovered' in 2007 in the town of Aleria in southern Spain and the island of Gaztelugatxe in northern Spain.
 It is found at altitudes of up to 475 m above sea level.
 This lizard largely inhabits vegetated areas especially in those association with man.
 As well as gardens, pasture and arable land, it is found on rocks, especially near the coast.
 On some small islets, it may be very common and live almost exclusively on rock.